 The first spritz, the typical Venetian drink you’ll see locals sip on the streets, has quite a funny story.
 The word spritz might come from the Austrian verb “spritzen“, to spray.

 During Austria’s dominance in Italy, Austrian soldiers started mixing sparkling water with Venetian wine, as they found it too strong.

 Another myth tells that the emperor Franz Joseph was truly fond of this beverage and used to drink multiple glasses.
 Can you guess the name of his loyal Austrian butler?
 Apparently, it was Spritz!

 9. Beware of the cats

-Who said cats hate being by the water?
+Who said cats hate water?
 In olden times, cats arrived in Venice from the Middle East and became immediately precious to Venetian people.